troyvassalotti/troyv.dev/src/posts/plvylist.md

 ---
 title: 'Plvylist: Using Media Element API'
 description: I wanted to learn web audio, specifically the Media Element API.
-At first it was daunting and made no sense, but I realized it wasn't so bad after all.
+At first, it was daunting and made no sense, but I realized it wasn't so bad after all.
 layout: post
 date: 2020-11-20
 tags: ['post', 'project', 'music']